skerr92/msp432-feather/README.md

 The schematic and board files were fixed related to the floating TEST pin on the FT232RL IC.

+# Get started today

+You can get started by ordering the board from OshPark --> <a href="https://oshpark.com/shared_projects/jjmrRj4x">MSP432 Boards on OshPark</a>

 # 1

 The design is open for revision.
 If you have experience with PCB design and would like to contribue, I encourage you to do so!
 Simply create a fork of the repository and you're good to go!